 - Taking damaged, expired, or improperly stored medicines

 Medication non-adherence can be especially hazardous among older individuals, many of whom take multiple prescription medications.
 However, research shows that with the proper knowledge, motivation, and support, older individuals can overcome the hurdles to medication non-adherence.
-As the top-rated provider of home care Nashville seniors trust, we’ve highlighted some of the challenges in sticking to a prescribed medication plan, and tips to tackle them:
+As a top-rated provider of home and respite care in Nashville, TN and nearby areas, we’ve highlighted some of the challenges in sticking to a prescribed medication plan, and tips to tackle them:

 Memory Problems: A leading challenge in medication adherence among older individuals is loss of memory.
 Those with dementia or Alzheimer’s might forget to take their meds or may even take multiple doses, having forgotten that they had taken a dose previously.